nefe/redux-in-chinese/docs/advanced/Middleware.md

 ### Attempt #3: Monkeypatching Dispatch

 What if we just replace the `dispatch` function on the store instance?
-Redux store is just a plain object with [a few methods](../api/Store.md), and we’re writing JavaScript, so we can just monkeypatch the `dispatch` implementation:
+The Redux store is just a plain object with [a few methods](../api/Store.md), and we’re writing JavaScript, so we can just monkeypatch the `dispatch` implementation:

 ```js
 let next = store.dispatch;